 These babies are awesome – they go straight from freezer to oven and are disposable.
 There are various different sizes from individual to family size so whatever you’re making, I bet you can find one of these in the right size.

 These are some of my favorite glass containers because the lids are just so easy, being silicone and kinda stretchy.
-My favorite size are the ones with the teal lids – so useful!
+My favorite size is the ones with the teal lids – so useful!

 SUPER CLEVER FREEZER COOKING TOOLS